 Your buyer receives the product packaged in your brand.
 Superficially, it will seem like you shipped it yourself.

-Printiful’s foremost features
+Printful’s foremost features

 Aside from warehousing and order fulfillment, there’s much more to gain from Printful that consolidates your print on demand dropshipping business.
 At any rate, it still goes above the bare minimum since it has four centrally located warehouses at the moment.

-On the ground, Printiful has camp bases in North Carolina, Mexico, California, and Latvia.
+On the ground, Printful has camp bases in North Carolina, Mexico, California, and Latvia.
 It’s therefore so easy to reach out to your customers.
 The POD solution works with global carrier companies that lessen the shipping costs.

 To stabilize your deliveries' success rate, this POD oriented platform has a wide-reaching number of print customizations options.